 The English Language Arts Department at Nutley High School strives to develop knowledge, skills, and strategies for students in the areas of reading, writing, speaking, listening, and language.
 Teachers will support, coach, and guide their students, often utilizing a reading and writing workshop approach, as they engage in varied collaborative and independent activities.
 Students will strengthen and refine their skills as readers and writers, while reading and writing with increased rigor and depth.
-Students will participate in whole class and/or book club experiences as they analyze ideas within and across various texts and genres while utilizing text-based evidence to assert a claim and uncover their thinking about complex ideas.
+Students will participate in whole class and/or book club experiences as they analyze ideas within and across various diverse texts and genres while utilizing text-based evidence to assert a claim and uncover their thinking about complex ideas.
+Teachers will utilize diverse mentor texts from varied perspectives and experiences to provide students with opportunities to empathize with, learn from, and reflect upon perspectives and experiences different from their own.
 Students will study the work of mentor authors and have opportunities for choice as they explore the writing process while writing arguments, narratives, and explanatory/informational pieces.
+Teachers will confer with students and provide actionable feedback throughout the learning process, both in reading and writing.
 Classroom activities will help prepare students for the demands of college, business, and life in a democratic society by providing them opportunities to think logically and express themselves clearly.
 The stimulation of each student's curiosity, creativity, and imagination through the study of various texts will assist students in making connections to their own existence and the lives of others.